rebelsky/sams-assorted-musings-reflections/bad-software-2018-03-04.md

 Mac?
 I'm pretty sure they never checked the PC connection with a Linux box.
 Some signals that should be sent back and forth aren't.

+[7] My experience in reporting the problm:  I waited two weeks.
+Eventually, they said said "The programming is correct".
+I waited to see if they did anything else.
+So I said "But it doesn't work."
+They said "This is the second room we have had in which image mute stopped working and programming was correct.
+Visited the other room yesterday and resent programming and image mute worked once programming was sent again.
+Visited this room this morning and did the same.
+Image mute is working now."
+If the program needs to be re-downloaded, then I would say that the program is *not* correct.

-[7] Rebooting the physical part requires someone to unscrew the back of the podium.
+[8] Rebooting the physical part requires someone to unscrew the back of the podium.
+I hope that re-downloading the program doesn't.

 ---

-*Version 0.95 of 2018-03-05.*
+*Version 0.96 of 2018-03-07.*